All Hail The Shower Beer: Why Drinking A Beer In The Shower Feels So Damn Good

 Ask any athlete and they’ll tell you that beer just tastes sweeter after a hard workout.
 But the shower beer?
-Now that’s just a thing of genius.
+Now that’s a thing of genius.
 With exhaustion in every limb, hot water washing the sweat from your skin, and an ice-cold beer trickling down your throat, there’s proof that heaven is a place on earth.
-But why does drinking in the shower feel so damn good?
+But why does drinking a shower beer feel so damn good?

 “The shower beer is actually a great way to improve productivity and creativity,” says Christopher Hollingsworth, M.D., of NYC Surgical Associates.
 “Showers are a great way to release dopamine, and adding one drink to that can assist your creative juices due to your relaxed mindset.”